LewisBull2303/UltimateRPS/README.md

 ## Credits

 ### Code Attributions:
-Fontawesome - For icons on my project
+Font awesome - For icons on my project
 Fonts provided by Fontshare
 This game was inspired and helped by GeeksForGeeks Rock Paper Scissors Logic game - https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/
-Grammerly for helping me with spelling and grammer mistakes
+Grammarly for helping me with spelling and grammar mistakes

 ## Acknowledgements:

 First and foremost, I would like to give a special thank you to my wonderful girlfriend Jasmine, whose support has made managing a full-time job, Open University, and Code Institute submissions possible.

-Special thank you also to Mo Shami, My mentors whos help and guidance has been truly invaluable to me.
+Special thank you also to Mo Shami, My mentors, whose help and guidance has been truly invaluable to me.

-And an additional Special thank you to Dylan, Jasmine and Dan for testing the game and helping test user story 5 with me, Your help was incredibly useful to me.
+And an additional Special thank you to Dylan, Jasmine, and Dan for testing the game and helping test user story 5 with me, Your help was incredibly useful to me.

 The Live link to this repository can be found here - https://lewisbull2303.github.io/UltimateRPS